searene/sand/content/posts/find-the-majority-element-using-the-boyer-moore-majority-voting-algorithm.md

 The above intuition is just helping you understand the problem, to prove its correctness, you need mathematical induction.

-1. First, we assume that the algorithm works when `nums` length is 1, which is obvious.
+1. First, we prove that the algorithm works when `nums` length is 1, which is obvious.
-2. Second, we assume that the algorithm works when `nums` length is less than n, we are going to prove its correctness when `nums` length is n.
+2. Second, we assume that the algorithm works when `nums` length is less than `n`, we are going to prove its correctness when `nums` length is `n`.

 To prove the second statement, we need to discuss two conditions: